the-teachingRSE-project/competencies/competencies.md

 project's code of conduct, and some knowledge of popular open source software licences, e.g. the \ac{GPL}.
 A major use of the \gls{TEAM} skill will be in the introduction of an RSE into an existing project.
-An exisiting project will have grown some habits and processes.
+An existing project will have grown some habits and processes.
-Often it will require all the skills of an RSE as well as patience to draw a project to superiour alternatives, while not having a leadership position in a project.
+Often it will require all the skills of an RSE as well as patience to draw a project to superior alternatives, while not having a leadership position in a project.

 RSEs are embedded in communities.
 There are two different aspects to finding